 Isolation, Identification & Characterization of Biofilm Formation - Amanda & Sarah

-Transposon Mutagenesis of Microbacterium isolate to identify biofilm genes - Sarah, Elli, Hannah
+Transposon Mutagenesis of Microbacterium to identify biofilm genes - Sarah, Elli, Hannah

 Heterologous Expression of Chryseobacterium gDNA - Sarah & Hannah

-Characterization of pMONS, a 33-kb Microbacterium oxydans plasmid - Nene Sy
+Characterization of pMONS, a 33-kb Microbacterium oxydans plasmid - Nene & Sarah

-Identification of a Type IX Secretion System in Chryseobacterium hispalense - Julia Ruff
+Identification of a Type IX Secretion System & Trafficked Proteins in Chryseobacterium hispalense - Julia Ruff

 Amanda Finck, Nene Sy, Sarah DiDomenico, Hannah Hadgu, and Elli Vickers